-Teknovatøren is published twice a year, and has a distribution of 900 ex.
+Teknovatøren is published twice a year, and has a distribution of around 400 ex.
 It is primarily distributed at the University of Oslo, but we also distribute to the private sector, national research institutes and universities abroad.
 We continuously work on increasing the distribution, both on paper and online.

 The TIK administration has been very supportive of the project and is funding parts of the production.
 Former director of the TIK Centre, Jane Summerton, and professor Olav Wicken have been especially important in supporting the establishment of Teknovatøren.